-Implementation of the Corridor Plan requires proactive leadership and collaboration of public agencies at multiple jurisdictional levels, including the City of La Crosse and the Northside Community.
+Implementation of the Highway 53 Corridor Plan requires proactive leadership and collaboration of public agencies and stakeholders at multiple jurisdictional levels, including the City of La Crosse and the Northside Community.

-Implementation of the plan is also dependent on the full support and participation of landowners, residents, businesses, and the development community.
+Implementation of the plan is also dependent on the full support and participation of property owners, residents, businesses, and the development community.
 A concerted effort has been made throughout this plan to involve a broad cross-section of the community.
 Business owners, neighborhood residents, and community leaders have provided input and guidance.
-Their participation has improved the study and their continued participation and support will be critical in sustaining the community's vision for the Corridor over time.
 Even with a strong commitment, it will take several years before many of these recommendations take full shape.
-The magnitude of redevelopment may seem daunting, however change is constant and the vision for the Corridor will be the product of individual site redevelopments and street improvements.
+The magnitude of redevelopment may seem daunting, however change is constant and the vision for the Highway 53 Corridor will be the product of individual site redevelopments and street improvements.
 Every project is important and should help build toward the long-term vision.

-The City has an important role to play in this process, but the success of this effort will not be possible without the full support and participation of landowners and development community.
+The public improvements associated with the Highway 53 Corridor Plan will act as a catalyst for reinvestment and represent a positive step toward ensuring a vibrant long-term business climate and livability for the Highway 53 Corridor.
+The City has an important role to play in this process, but the success of this effort will not be possible without the full support and participation of landowners and the development community.